 The main treatment for stroke prevention in AF is anticoagulation, which has proven efficacy.
 The risk for stroke among patients with AF is evaluated using several factors.
 Two commonly used scores, the CHADS2 score and the CHA2DS2-VASc score are described below in Table 1.
-Warfarin is the predominant agent in clinical use.
-A number of newer anticoagulant medications, including dabigatran, rivaroxaban, apixaban, and edoxaban have received U.S. Food and Drug Administration (FDA) approval for stroke prevention in nonvalvular AF and have demonstrated noninferiority to warfarin in clinical trials.
+Warfarin or newer anticoagulant medications, including dabigatran, rivaroxaban, apixaban, and edoxaban are options for stroke prevention.
+In nonvalvular AF, newer anticoagulants have demonstrated noninferiority to warfarin in clinical trials.
 While anticoagulation is effective for stroke prevention, it carries an increased risk of bleeding.
 Also, warfarin requires frequent monitoring and adjustments as well as lifestyle changes.
-Newer agents do not require the frequent monitoring seen with warfarin therapy; however, specific reversal agents do not exist for all of these agents.
+Newer agents do not require the frequent monitoring seen with warfarin therapy.
 The 2018 American College of Chest Physicians guidelines (updated from 2012) recommend that CHA2DS2VASc be used to evaluate stroke risk, and patients initially identified as having a low stroke risk should not be given antithrombotic therapy.
 In addition, they recommend bleeding risk assessments be given to every patient at every patient contact and that "potentially modifiable bleeding risk factors" should be the initial focus.